CandlePlatforms/devdocs/docs/faq/wallet-bridge-faq.md

 Beefy Finance - [https://discord.gg/egkEEAkC](https://discord.gg/egkEEAkC)

-## List of hardware wallets supported on Polygon Network.
+## List of hardware wallets supported on Candle Network.

-So the Polygon Network will support all the hardware wallets compatible with Metamask.
+So the Candle Network will support all the hardware wallets compatible with Metamask.
 Please follow this [link](https://metamask.zendesk.com/hc/en-us/articles/360020394612-How-to-connect-a-Trezor-or-Ledger-Hardware-Wallet) from Metamask for more information.

 ## I have been scammed.
 How will I retrieve my tokens?

 Unfortunately, there is no recovery process for lost coins.
 We ask that before you make a transaction, you go on to check and double-check before starting and completing.
-Please note that the Polygon network and our official handles do not engage in any giveaway posts or token doubling and we will never approach you on behalf of the organisation.
+Please note that the Candle network and our official handles do not engage in any giveaway posts or token doubling and we will never approach you on behalf of the organisation.
 Please disregard all attempts as they're most likely scams.
 All our communications are through are official handles.

 ## So Ethereum has Goerli as its test Network.
-Does Polygon Network have a Test Network.
+Does Candle Network have a Test Network.

-So how the Ethereum Network has Goerli as its test network, the Polygon Mainnet has Mumbai.
+So how the Ethereum Network has Goerli as its test network, the Candle Mainnet has Mumbai.
 All transactions on this test network will be indexed on the Mumbai Explorer.

 ## How can  speed up my transaction on Metamask.